pdxparrot/assets/SETUP.md

 ## Settings (optional)

+* Create a new Menu/SettingsMenu script that overrides the Game SettingsMenu and implement the required interface
 * Add a Panel under the Canvas (Settings)
   * Remove the Image component
   * Add the Settings Menu component to the panel
     * Set Owner to the Menu object
-    * Set the Settings Panel on the Settings Menu
+    * Set the Settings Panel on the Pause Menu
   * Add an empty GameObject under the Panel (Container)
     * Stretch the container
     * Add a Vertical Layout Group